Leadership Accreditation Pathway

 - Eight to ten Individual supervision sessions for two years of the leadership training.

 - Two of the ten (10) supervision sessions in any one year can be either co-leader supervision sessions, or group supervision sessions where the trainee has presented their own group at a group supervision meeting.

 - There should be no less than an aggregate of ten (10) supervision sessions in each 12-month period.

 - Supervision is arranged with BSANZ accredited Leader Trainers

-- With a Leader Trainer in training, subject to prior approval by the Accreditation Committee
+- With a Leader Trainer in training, subject to prior approval by the Training Committee

-- Supervisors undertake to provide annual reports on the supervision to the Accreditation Committee and to the trainee.
+- Supervisors undertake to provide annual reports on the supervision to the Training Committee and to the trainee.

 - The trainee is required to have supervision from a minimum of two supervisors over the time of the course.